 It’s not absolutely necessary when painting a piece dark, but I find you risk having to add an extra coat or two or three of paint, so I use a coat of dark primer cause it’s a guarantee I can get one coat coverage with my dark paint.
 And I can’t find a dark tint oil based primer that’s as good as Zinsser, I’m still searching.

 Next, I thought I was sooooo smart to paint the rough pattern in white, lay painter’s tape on top, then add the gray paint over the top of that.
 No. Bad idea.
 I ended up with horribly uneven lines and had to do the pattern all over again.
 And I know better!
-I had such an easy time painting stripes on
+I had such an easy time painting stripes on this dresser so I should have followed that technique.
+Sadly, I didn’t and the lines were just awful.

 This I have learned.
 The best way to get a straight stripe line on a flat surface is to peel up the painter’s tape while the latex paint is still somewhat wet!
 Don’t wait until it’s completely dry.
 Peel it off slowly when it’s wet.
 Reason being, once latex paint dries, it peels, and it takes little pieces of the stripe with it.